openbmc/entity-manager/docs/entity_manager_dbus_api.md

 Entities are top level json objects that describe a piece of hardware.
-They are groups of configurations with few properties of their own, they are a container type for most pratical purposes.
+They are groups of configurations with few properties of their own, they are a container type for most practical purposes.

 #### Devices: `/xyz/openbmc_project/Inventory/Item/{Entity Type}/{Entity Name}/{Configuration}`